Techainer/mlchain-python/docs/3_Concepts/1_Server.md

   max_requests: 0 # The maximum number of requests a worker will process before restarting.
   threads: 1 # number of threads
   worker_class: 'gthread'
-  umask: '0'# A bit mask for the file mode on files written by Gunicorn.
 ```

 Let's go through each option and see what each one does: